The resolutions for some paradoxically observed optical illusions

 that is delusionally inversed from its actuality.

-is an illustration for how we could be fooled in a topsy-turvy manner
+is an illustration for how we could be fooled in an obfuscated topsy-turvy

 paradoxical illusion in the apparent layout of the Cartwheel galaxy group

 the X-ray image to reveal a depth information, the Cartwheel

 effect appears to be facing toward the observer who observe